UnkwUsr/vk-tg-suckling-user-bot/README.md

 # vk-tg-suckling-user-bot

-This is one-way bridge for messages from vkontakte to telegram (hence "suckling", it sucks (messages) from vk).
+This is one-way bridge for chat messages from vkontakte to telegram (hence "suckling", it sucks (messages) from vk).

-This is user bot, meaning that it uses user auth tokens.
-I don't know does it work with group tokens because I don't have one.
-But probably it should works too.
+This is user bot, meaning that it uses user auth token.
+I don't know if it works with group tokens because I don't have one, but probably it should works too.

-## Preparation

-Rename `config.py.example` to `config.py` and edit it according to the template.

 ## Running

+Preparation step: rename `config.py.example` to `config.py` and edit it according to the template.

 ### docker compose